 (6) Win XP Powertoys – PowerToys is a set of tiny all-purpose apps that add to your Windows experience.
 Currently, the package counts 15 different programs, including ‘Alt+Tab’ replacement, all-in-one unit converter, right click image resizer, and virtual desktop manager.

-(7) FolderShare – Simple and memory-friendly program with a bunch of cool features.
+(7) [NO LONGER WORKS] FolderShare – Simple and memory-friendly program with a bunch of cool features.
 FolderShare lets you access your PC remotely, share files with others, and synchronize files across multiple computers and mobile devices.
 It’s a pretty useful app to have on your arsenal.

 (8) Sysinternals Suite – Over 60 troubleshooting utilities bundled in one suite.
 Most of the bundled apps are rather techy and may require technical skills.
 Although some of the apps are 100% automated.
 For instance, PageDefrag (excellent paging-file defragmenter) is one of such apps.